Kristiansand Naval Air Station: History

 The air station was a summer-only base.
-It was initially manned from mid-May through late September.
+It was initially staffed from mid-May through late September.
 For the 1920 season it was set up for coastal flights from Karljohansvern.
 Later years it was set up for refresher training.
 It acted in this capacity until 1926.
 The station was not used for two seasons, before being revamped in 1929 and 1930.
 The second hangar was rebuilt in 1933 to increase its height.
 This allowed it to hold a Marinens Flyvebaatfabrikk M.F.11 aircraft.
-It was manned for refresher training in 1935.
+It was staffed for refresher training in 1935.
 From 28 August 1939 the station was reactivated for use by the First Air Flight for neutrality duty.

 Civilian airlines used the airport three times for trial flights.
 Norsk Luftseiladsforening carried out a trial scheduled service between Horten and Kristiansand to the Netherlands in 1924.
 Three years later they also carried out flights to England.
 Norske Luftruter carried out sporadic flights from 1928.

 Starting in late 1932 Kristiansand Municipality asked that the airport be moved out of the city center.
 They proposed Kongsgårdsbukta in Topdalsfjorden, a site which would from 1934 host the civilian Kristiansand Airport, Kongsgårdbukta.
 The Naval Air Service agreed, but of different reasons.
 At high tide and onshore wind the water level could be half a meter above the floor level in the first hangar.
 The military proposed moving the station to Bragdøya.
 Meanwhile, Kristiansand Airport, Kjevik was being planned and opened in 1939.
 By then the Naval Air Service proposed that a new station would be built at Andøya and planning of this started.
 However, the Ministry of Defense instead wanted the air station situated at Kjevik.
 Nothing came of either plan until the German occupation in 1940.
 Luftwaffe opted to build a water aerodrome at Kjevik and closed the naval air station.